webstartapp/mockai-vpn/README.md

 ***port*** het you chose what port should the **mockai-vpn.js** application connect and listen.

 ## Example of use
-The current setting in **mockai-config.json** gives readOnly access to demo account https://mockatee.com/brand/ipc . the localEndpoint is not running exapmple, as with the demo account there is no allowed connection outside.
-The real application should set here a real - active endpoint so the local MockAI apllication can work properly.
+The current setting in **mockai-config.json** gives readOnly access to demo account https://mockatee.com/project/ipc .

+Usualy will mockAI try to reach the endpoint "localEndpoint". as long as this port will be unreachable, the Mockai will serve mock data as stated in **ipc** exapmple.

-If your project doesn't require access token you can ommit the "**accessToken***". adding there anything different from access token will result in falure, as the MockAI will try to link the access token to proper version.
+Access token is ment to secure your application but it can be also used to define with what version of project you wanna work. so if the project doesn't require access token you can ommit the "**accessToken***" field, but that way it will serve only the current version.